 A combination of drugs even landed me in hospital with suspected serotonin syndrome that wasn’t even identified in hospital, but found by accident by a physician that had an iPhone app which he used to isolate three conflicting drugs.
 Once I reduced/cut out one or more of those drugs, the symptoms disappeared.

 The drugs weren’t really working anyway, so it wasn’t any great loss to stop them, but the visit to the hospital and the associated symptoms were very significant – I can’t even remember what they were now – too much has happened since then.

 By this stage the pain had not got any better.
-Often I would end up vomiting because the pain was so severe.
+I would often end up vomiting because the pain was so severe.
 I coped – sort of.
 Lots of pain-killers (that only took the edge off), and counselling that helped me to cope.

 In 2011 I was referred to the pain clinic at Royal North Shore Hospital.
 I had an experimental procedure to see if the pain was from a facet joint, the result was inconclusive.